kimmykokonut/score-sweep/README.md

 4. On your local computer, create a working directory of your choice.

-5. Clone repo
+5. Clone repo:

 ```bash
 git clone https://github.com/kimmykokonut/score-sweep
 ```

-6. Navigate into the project directory.
+6. Navigate into the project directory:

 ```bash
 cd score-sweep